metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 {% markdown %}
 Since the styleguide architecture is so simple it can be implemented easily with tools independent of a programming language.

 Today standard web development tools are built on Javascript.
-This makes us choose `JSON` as the database and `Gulp`, the Javascript glue engine to sync the database with the front-end code.
+This makes us choose JSON as the database and Gulp, the Javascript glue engine to sync the database with the front-end code.

 Yes, we are still bound to a programming language.
-Unlike Ruby, Python, PHP or Go Javascript is more than a programming language.
+Unlike Ruby, Python, PHP or Go, Javascript is more than a programming language.
 It's the language of the internet and it is independent in that sense.

-In the same way `JSON` is universal and independent, and, `Gulp` is a set of scripts widely used to make front-end code from various components.
+In the same way JSON is universal and independent, and, Gulp is a set of scripts widely used to make front-end code from various components.
 One can replace Gulp with other front-end making tools like Grunt and Webpack.
 The core of this idea is the JSON database which syncs (in any technology you want) with the front-end.
 {% endmarkdown %}